reigncraving/C-Playground/README.md

 ### Comma operator:

 `,` => lowest precedence in C, binary operator used in expresions.
-All operators in C produce valie, the value of comma operator is the rightmost expression.
+All operators in C produce valie,the value of comma operator is the rightmost expression.

 ```C
 /* in a loop: */